cory-weller/BIOL4585/08_using_HPC_clusters/README.md

 Access to computing resources can be thought of as a service, and that costs resources.
 In order to make sure that access to Rivanna is shared across all users, instead of being hogged by few, access is 'bought' with a 'currency' called **service units** measured in core-hours: if you run a job on a single core for one hour, that job 'costs' one core-hour.

-1. *On collab in-quest questions:* How many core-hours would it cost to run a single 24-core job for 15 minutes?
-2. *On collab in-quest questions:* How many core-hours would it cost to run a job array of 120 jobs, each expected to run for 3 hours, with 4 cores a piece?

 Typically, a research group will have an *allocation* of service units that everyone in the lab draws from.
 The allocation is like a shared banking account for service units.
 For this class, we all share an *allocation* that was granted to us for course use.

-3. Run the command `allocations`.
-Which allocation(s) you have permissions to use when submitting jobs, and how many service-hours does it have?

 ## Jobs are submitted to *Queues*